Indicator forest and wood

 Wood harvesting/net increment ratio

 The annual wood increment is contrasted with wood removals.
 To ensure sustainable forest management, the balance between the increment, i.e. wood growth, and removals, i.e. logged and dying wood, as measured by tree generations, must be maintained over the longer term.
-While the increment changes rather slowly depending on the forest structure and climate development, removals are normally subject to short-term fluctuations.
+While growth – depending on forest structure and climate development – changes rather slowly, losses are subject to short-term fluctuations and, due to disturbances, are observed more frequently and intensely than in recent decades.
 The volume of wood harvested depends primarily on the age structure of the forests, the tree species composition and the timber market.
-Mortality is caused by natural events such as storms, avalanches and drought combined with their associated consequences, such as insect infestation.
+Mortality and unplanned forced utilization are caused by natural events such as storms and drought combined with their associated consequences, such as insect infestation.

 Assessment of the state